Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 2: Importing first three random images from batch1

 As shown in Fig 2, images were shown in Viridis color system.
 However, there are two problems associate with the Viridis color system used for reading images.
 Firstly, there is a significant variation of colors for low thresholds, i.e. ranging from 0 to 10, hence porosity quantification may subject to instability.
-Secondly, identifiaction and quantification of cement hydration products has been done in Greyscale color system [4].
-Consequently, it is required to convert Viridis to Greyscale color system to enahnce accuracy of EDA.
+Secondly, identification and quantification of cement hydration products has been done in Greyscale color system [4].
+Consequently, it is required to convert Viridis to Greyscale color system to enhance accuracy of EDA.
 Fig 3 provides a comparison of these two different color systems.

 <img src ="images/fig3.JPG" width =900>

     Figure 3: Comparison of Viridis vs. Greyscale color systems for reading images in python

-As previously mentioned, the color system of images had to be converted to Greyscale to improve stability chemical analysis of hydartes, as well as to ease identification, as and quantification of porosity in cement paste matrix.
+As previously mentioned, the color system of images had to be converted to Greyscale to improve stability chemical analysis of hydrates, as well as to ease identification, as and quantification of porosity in cement paste matrix.
 As shown in Fig 4, pixels having darker luminance may belong to capillary pores, intermediate thresholds represent hydrated products, and higher thresholds belongs to unknown phases, including anhydrous or aluminate [4].

 <img src ="images/fig4.png" width =700>

-    Figure 4: Identifiaction and quantification of different phases using greyscale SEM images[4]
+    Figure 4: Identification and quantification of different phases using greyscale SEM images[4]

 As a result, Fig 5 shows a converted version of Fig 1 from Viridis to Greyscale systems, used for EDA.